esciencecenter-digital-skills/intro-to-deep-learning-archaeology/_episodes/02-keras.md

 > require a more complex Neural Network.
 {: .callout}
 ## 1. Formulate/outline the problem: penguin classification
-In this episode we will be using the [below the surface dataset]https://raw.githubusercontent.com/esciencecenter-digital-skills/deep-learning-archaeology/main/data/subset_ceramics_v29032023.csv), as presented before.
+In this episode we will be using the below the surface [dataset](https://raw.githubusercontent.com/esciencecenter-digital-skills/deep-learning-archaeology/main/data/subset_ceramics_v29032023.csv), as presented before.

 We will use this dataset to train a neural network which can classify the second level of the functional classification of the archeological find, based on certain features.